aCertainProgrammer/UnnamedDraftingTool/MANUAL.md

 ### Make new drafts blank
-If enabled, makes the new drafts blank when creating them If disabled, the current draft is copied into the newly created draft
+If enabled, makes the new drafts blank when creating them If disabled, the current draft is copied into the newly created draft Note that the existing drafts will not be overriden

 ### Color champion borders
 This colors the borders of the champions depending on which team they belong to: